Hezbollah flexes its muscles in Lebanon and provides free Iranian fuel

-“You are welcome,” he said in a video shared on Instagram showing off the two generators in a parking lot outside, with promises that they would remain for any future parliamentary power cuts.
+“You are welcome,” he said in a video, shared on Instagram, showing off the two generators in a parking lot outside, with promises that they would remain for any future parliamentary power cuts.

 Eventually, the electricity came back on and the generators were no longer needed.
 But the episode provided a fresh opportunity for Hezbollah to remind the Lebanese who wields real power in their steadily collapsing country.

-Only days earlier, Hezbollah had flaunted its clout by trucking Iranian diesel fuel into Lebanon to help alleviate chronic fuel shortages that have left people without public electricity sometimes for up to 24 hours a day.
+Days earlier, Hezbollah had flaunted its clout by trucking Iranian diesel fuel into Lebanon to help alleviate chronic fuel shortages that have left people without public electricity sometimes for up to 24 hours a day.

-The amount of fuel imported — just 33,000 tons — was meager compared to Lebanon’s vast needs and was only enough to last the generator-dependent country for a few days.
+The amount of fuel imported — just 33,000 tons — was meager compared with Lebanon’s vast needs and was only enough to last the generator-dependent country for a few days.

 “It’s a PR stunt more than anything.
-It can’t even be considered a band aid solution,” said Bachar el-Halabi, an energy analyst with the consultancy ClipperData.
+It can’t even be considered a Band-Aid solution,” said Bachar el-Halabi, an energy analyst with the consultancy ClipperData.

-But Hezbollah has milked the opportunity to portray itself as a savior, making the fuel available free to hospitals, charitable institutions, emergency services, municipalities and other institutions whose services have been crippled by the lack of electricity.
+But Hezbollah has milked the opportunity to portray itself as a savior, making the fuel available free to hospitals, charitable institutions, emergency services, municipalities and other institutions that have had services crippled by the lack of electricity.

-At the same time it has sought to dispel its image as a sectarian organization concerned only with benefiting its own Shiite constituency.
+At the same time, it has sought to dispel its image as a sectarian organization concerned only with benefiting its own Shiite constituency.
 Among the recipients of free fuel was the Dar al-Riaya al-Marouni nursing home in the predominantly Christian Beirut neighborhood of Ain Remmaneh, which cares for 85 elderly Christians and relies on charity to survive.

 “Our situation was terrible.
 We had no diesel and no electricity at all,” said Malik Maroun, the nursing home’s manager.
 After a priest called a dedicated number for those seeking supplies, Hezbollah delivered 2,500 liters of fuel, enough to provide electricity for two weeks.